Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 When the annotation is applied to a nullability nickname its argument specifies how the compiler handles the nickname:
-- `MigrationStatus.ERROR` makes annotation work just the same way as any plain nullability annotation, i.e. reporting errors for inappropriate usages of an annotated type.
-In other words, it's equivalent to absence of the `@Migration` annotation.
+- `MigrationStatus.STRICT` makes annotation work just the same way as any plain nullability annotation, i.e. reporting errors for inappropriate usages of an annotated type.
+In other words, it's equivalent to absence of the `@UnderMigration` annotation.
-- `MigrationStatus.WARNING` should work just the same as `MigrationStatus.ERROR`, but compilation warnings must be reported instead of errors for inappropriate usages of an annotated type
+- `MigrationStatus.WARN` should work just the same as `MigrationStatus.STRICT`, but compilation warnings must be reported instead of errors for inappropriate usages of an annotated type